Soluto/simple-fake-server/readme.md

 * **`clearCallHistory()`**
 Self explanatory.
 After calling clearCallHistory hasMade will always return false and callsMade will always return an empty array until the next call is made.

-### Assertion Restrictions
+### Assertion Constrains

-It's possible to chain some restrictions to the routeCallTester.
+It's possible to add a constrain to the routeCallTester.
 It's useful when the route was defined with a regex or a body restriction and you want to make sure *exactly* what was the route called with.

 * **`withPath(specificPath: string)`**
 Comes useful when defining a route with regex and you'd like to assert a specific path was called.